Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Query-Only Adaptation

-Training employs InfoNCE loss with mined hard negatives to improve discrimination among semantically similar documents.
-A single tuned temperature is used throughout training, and stability is ensured via asynchronous ANCE training \citep{xiong2020approximate} to prevent representation collapse.
-Additional experimental details are provided in Appendix~\ref{app:expt_setup}.
+Training uses InfoNCE loss with mined hard negatives to improve discrimination among similar documents.
+A fixed tuned temperature is used, and asynchronous ANCE training \cite{xiong2020approximate} improves stability and performance.
+To address the limited size of DevRev-Search, we apply LLM-based augmentation, expanding the training set to 3014 queries.
+The open-sourced benchmark excludes these augmented queries, but they can be easily reproduced using the procedure in Appendix~\ref{app:expt_setup}.

 Our analysis focuses on: (1) \textbf{Query-Only vs. Query–Document Fine-Tuning}, measuring the performance impact of freezing the document index; and (2) \textbf{Parameter-Efficient Query Adaptation}, evaluating whether low-rank and parameter-efficient methods can match full fine-tuning while enabling cost-effective multi-tenant deployment.